Jerry Jacobs Design | Facade design process | Jerry Jacobs Design

 Facade Design Process.

-Façade Elevation.
+Facade Elevation.
 Main elevation.

 Facade Design Process

-Façade stages design process.
+Facade design process.
 Designing a Facade occurs in stages.
 We plan both, what we want it to look like and what is behind or inside, in no strict order.
 Sometimes one leads the other.
 We typically show the client a rendering or sketch, then we draft as we develop the project.
 Then it gets built, and some decisions are not made until the last minute, perhaps the color, the landscape and so on.
 Here is a New home in 4 levels, a lower ground level and a top terrace, which you don’t get to see in reality.

 We hope you enjoy!